kovacevicdejan/whack-a-mole/README.md

 # whack-a-mole
-A simple implementation of a Whack-A-Mole game, done in Java
+A simple implementation of a classic Whack-A-Mole game, with three levels of difficulty and score tracking, implemented in Java using the awt package.